 Here are five of Kondo's top tips to try now.

 What is the KonMari Method?

 The KonMari Method is a methodical approach to tidying: by category, rather than by the room or location within a room.
 Marie Kondo encourages us to start with clothes, then books, papers and miscellaneous items, finishing with sentimental possessions.
 She suggests keeping only the things that 'spark joy'.
 Those that don't, she suggests you find a new home for.

 Contrary to how most people would think, Kondo advises to work through your home in order of category rather than tackling a whole room.

-While it may seem to make more sense to sort by room, Kondo points out that it's hard to really achieve much this way.
+While it may seem to make more sense to sort by room and think of separate kitchen storage ideas for example, Kondo points out that it's hard to really achieve much this way.

 'When we disperse storage of a particular item throughout the house and tidy one place at a time, we can never grasp the overall volume and therefore can never finish,' Kondo says.
 'To escape this negative spiral, tidy by category, not by place.'